siddharthp02/BIBLEBOT-discord-bot/README.md

 It should say bot is ready.

-To setup, first tag a user that you want to set the bot to respond to.
+To setup, first tag a user(in the same channel bot is in) that you want to set the bot to respond to.

 Check your terminal, copy the user key within the content.
 Format <'@!lotsofnumbers'>.

-Uncomment the commented if condition line and replace the necessary part with the user key.
+Uncomment the if condition line and replace the necessary part with the user key.

 Now run the script again and the bot will now respond with a random line from the list whenever a user is tagged.